GSA/CFO.gov/_resources/Federal-Register-Reference-Document-Revisions-for-2-CFR.md

 ---
 layout: resources-landing
-title: Federal Register Reference Document&#58; Revisions for 2 CFR
-subtitle: Federal Register Reference Document&#58; Revisions for 2 CFR
+title: 2 CFR Parts 25, 170, 183 and 200 Guidance for Grants and Agreements
+subtitle: 2 CFR Parts 25, 170, 183 and 200 Guidance for Grants and Agreements
 doc-link: ../wp-content/uploads/2020/09/Grants-CAP-Goal-Proposed-2CFR-Revision1.pdf
-type: financial-assistance
-filters: financial-assistance helpful-link
+filters: federal-financial-assistance guidance omb 2020
 ---